Fashion design: Spain

 Madrid and Barcelona are the main fashion centers in Spain.
 Spanish fashion is often more conservative and traditional but also more 'timeless' than other fashion cultures.
 Spaniards are known not to take great risks when dressing.
-Nonetheless, many are the fashion brands and designers coming from Spain.
+Nonetheless, many of the fashion brands and designers coming from Spain.

 The most notable luxury houses are Loewe and Balenciaga.
 Famous designers include Manolo Blahnik, Elio Berhanyer, Cristóbal Balenciaga, Paco Rabanne, Adolfo Domínguez, Manuel Pertegaz, Jesús del Pozo, Felipe Varela and Agatha Ruiz de la Prada.

 Spain is also home to large fashion brands such as Zara, Massimo Dutti, Bershka, Pull&Bear, Mango, Desigual, Pepe Jeans and Camper.

 Germany

 Berlin is the centre of fashion in Germany (prominently displayed at Berlin Fashion Week), while Düsseldorf holds Europe's largest fashion trade fairs with Igedo.
 Other important centres of the scene are Munich, Hamburg, and Cologne.
 German fashion is known for its elegant lines as well as unconventional young designs and the great variety of styles.